tyson-swetnam/new-website/docs/jobs.md

 # Employment

-My team currently includes data scientists in bioinformatics and geoinformatics.
+My team currently employs data scientists, postdoctoral researchers, graduate and undergraduate students in bioinformatics and geoinformatics.

-I mentor postdoctoral researchers, graduate students, and undergraduates on our funded projects.

 We are always looking for good people who are interested in open science, digital literacy, and research using cyberinfrastructure.
+Feel free to reach out over email or social media if you're interested in learning more or having a conversation.

-See the [CyVerse employment announcements](https://cyverse.org/employment){target=_blank} for current postings
+See the [CyVerse Employment Announcements](https://cyverse.org/employment){target=_blank} for current postings